 With the fall sports season ending and the start of winter sports here, the National Athletic Trainers' Association (NATA) recommends that athletic health care providers conduct a "Time Out" before athletic events to ensure that an emergency action plan (EAP) is reviewed and in place.

 "This is a necessary step that can help save lives and reduce the risk of acute, chronic or fatal outcomes on the playing field," says Ron Courson, ATC, PT, NREMT-I, CSCS, associate athletic director of sports medicine for the University of Georgia Athletic Association, and author of the NATA's statement.
 "Emergency situations can arise at any time during a practice or game.
 Athletic trainers, sports medicine doctors and other health care providers must provide the best possible care to reduce those risks."

 The new official statement is adapted from a concept developed by Courson, along with Bert Mandelbaum, MD, and Lawrence J. Lemak, MD, using a terms common in both sports and medicine: coaches and athletes call time outs to gather a team together and discuss game strategies or to call a play, while, in medicine, doctors take a time out immediately before every surgery when all operating room participants stop to verify the procedure, patient identity, correct site and side.

-Professional sports leagues, including Major League Soccer, used the "Time Out" program this fall to test its effectiveness and acceptance of the concept.
+Professional sports leagues, including Major League Soccer, used the "Time Out" program in the fall of 2012 to test its effectiveness and acceptance of the concept.
 "This protocol is critical to the immediate care of athletes at any level of sport," says Mandelbaum, orthopaedic surgeon with Santa Monica (Calif.)
 Orthopaedic and Sports Medicine Group and the Chan Soon Shiong Sports Science Institute, and medical director for the World Cup.
 "This should be a required and universal program."

 "Development and review of an emergency action plan guarantees that a coordinated approach is in place," adds Lemak, founder of Lemak Sports Medicine & Orthopaedics in Birmingham, Alabama, who also serves as medical director of Major League Soccer and is on the medical advisory board of the National Federation of State High School Associations (NFHS).